-Though this property was never glaciated (The nearest glacier reached Nederland.), during past glacial episodes its ecotype probably fluctuated between tundra and spruce/fir forest, as the climate changed.
+Though this property was never glaciated (The nearest glacier almost reached Ward.), during past glacial episodes its ecotype probably fluctuated between spruce/fir and ponderosa pine forest, as the climate changed.
 During inter-glacials, the ecotype was probably ponderosa pine/Douglas-fir, much like it is today.

-SOILS: Soil maps for the western part of Boulder County have not been published; Soil Conservation Service agronomists are in the process of doing this at this time.
-From on-the-ground observations, I believe the soil type to be Juget very gravelly sandy loam.
+SOILS: Soil type over the entire property is Juget very gravelly sandy loam.
 The following soil description was written by Donald C. Moreland and Ronald E. Moreland in Soil Survey of Boulder County Area, Colorado, published by the Soil Conservation Service in 1975.